|Title:||Assistant Athletic Director/Operations and Facilities/Head Baseball Coach|

 |Previous College:||University of Bridgeport|

-Brian Leighton is entering his 14th season as the head baseball coach at Albertus Magnus College in the spring of 2017.
+Brian Leighton concluded his 14th season as the head baseball coach at Albertus Magnus College in the spring of 2017.
 Leighton, just the second head coach in Albertus baseball history, received the reigns of the Falcons’ program in the summer of 2004.

 In 2017, the Falcons earned a 10-21-1 overall record and competed in the GNAC Tournament as the No. 6 seed following a 5-9 conference mark.
 Senior transfer Andrew Scully earned GNAC All-Conference First Team honors to lead the Falcons.